City of Clarksville offices working remotely, Thursday - Clarksville Online

 Clarksville, TN – A portion of Clarksville City Government offices will be working remotely Thursday, January 6th, 2022 due to potentially hazardous winter weather driving conditions across the City.

-City Public Safety departments and the Clarksville Transit System (CTS) will be on duty as usual, and all essential City services will continue by using remote communication channels.
+City Public Safety lobbies will close at 11:00am; however, dispatch and officers will be on duty as usual.
+Open City services will continue by using remote communication channels.

 The Finance Division will be working remotely.
 The Revenue Collections Division located on the first floor of the City Hall building will not be open, and tax services at the Trustee’s Office and the North Clarksville City Services Center will not be available.
 All services at Property taxes may be paid at any time online at https://mss.cityofclarksville.com/css/.